 1. I am not trying to target a specific number with each category which really realieves stress and opens up flexibility for smart deal shopping.

-2. I can focus on continual improvement as I try to lower (or maintain) each category's monthly average.
+2. I can focus on continual improvement as I try to lower (or maintain despite inflation) each category's monthly average.

 3. I have a record of all purchases and dates.
 I can filter for specific items and see exactly how many boxes of goldfish I buy annually.
 This helps me know how much I can buy without worrying about expiration dates.
 I can figure out exactly how much a baby shower cost me by summing the various items.
 I can look back and know by my hardware purchases when it was that my father-in-law came over last year and worked on the project car.
 I can use filters to know roughly how much I spent in sales tax (for tax return purposes).
 This data captures so many things!